-Ionized calcium binding adaptor molecule 1 (Iba1) is a microglial and macrophage-specific calcium-binding protein that is involved with the membrane ruffling and phagocytosis in activated microglia.
+Ionized calcium-binding adaptor molecule 1 (Iba1) is a microglial and macrophage-specific calcium-binding protein involved with membrane ruffling and phagocytosis in activated microglia.

-CX3CR1 is the fractalkine receptor and is found on the surface of both microglia and macrophages in the CNS where it responds to CX3CL1 (fractalkine) secreted by neurons
+CX3CR1 is the fractalkine receptor found on the surface of both microglia and macrophages in the CNS, where it responds to CX3CL1 (fractalkine) secreted by neurons.

 F4/80 is a 160 KDa glycoprotein found on the surface of macrophages and resting microglia.